 Programmers, Artists and Designers are all in high demand but programmers are the most elusive of the bunch.
 In the past 18 months we have expanded our searches to highlight our company as a place of inclusion to attract a more diverse workforce.
 A large focus is attracting more women to Insomniac Games and game development in general.
 We've started posting on sites like Mogul, Tech Ladies and will be attending Grace Hopper (Anita Borg Institute) this fall.
 However, women are not the only group under represented and we are actively seeking greater diversity across all areas of the company.

 What should interested candidates do to find out more and get started?

-Easy!
-Check out our website, http:www.insomniacgames.com, follow us on Facebook, Twitter or Linkedin.
-We have several blogs, a community dedicated to each of our games and a development team that continually contributes to our R&D site where we share ideas and code.
-Have a specific question?
-You can always ask it at email@example.com .
+Check out our website http://www.insomniacgames.com, follow us on Facebook, Twitter or LinkedIn.
+We have several blogs, a community dedicated to each of our games and a develpment team that continually contributes to our R&D site where we share ideas and code.
+We've even hosted a Core Dump event and have plans to do so again in the future.
+Have a specific questions?
+You can always direct it to our video blog, Moonlighting or reach out to us at email@example.com.